Forfeited corporate properties

 We will respond to your request for a discharge within 30 business days after we receive all the required information.
 Discharge letters will be sent electronically by email unless otherwise requested.

-Once you receive our letter, you must submit an application, under Section 102, including the letter and the package to the Land Registrar for the mortgage to be removed from title.
+Once you receive the ministry’s letter, you must submit an application under Section 102 through OnLand, including the letter and the package for preapproval, for the mortgage to be removed from title.

 Read the law